Feature #463

 wouldn't it suffice, if the CA cert verified the servers authenticity?
 Also I can think of an option to enforce CA verification, so if it fails that quassel will not continue to connect to the server.

-#3 Updated by Sputnick over 15 years ago
+#3 Updated by Sputnick almost 16 years ago

 It would also be nice to show a different icon ("security-medium" exists for that purpose) in the statusbar in case there were problems with the cert, and maybe a way (tooltip? popup?) to display the warnings generated by cert validation.